 Epidural Steroid Injection

 Steroids help in relieving pain by decreasing inflammation.
-Spinal stenosis, disc herniation, or degenerative disc disease are common indication for epidural steroid injection.
+Spinal stenosis, disc herniation, or degenerative disc disease are a common indication for the epidural steroid injection.

 The success rate is generally 50%.
 That means 50% of the patients would have significant pain relief.
 The effect of injection lasts from one week to one year.

-General consensus [though there is lack of significance evidence] is 3 injections per year.
+General consensus [though there is lack of significant evidence] is 3 injections per year.

 Risks of epidural steroids include

 - Puncture of dural resulting in CSF leakage.

 - Damage to a nerve root [very rare]